PixelRepeat – Nuke Glitch Tool

 Music: Com Truise – Subsonic (used with permission)

-Like what happens if you reformat an image in Nuke without a black outline, except you now have control over when it starts.
+Similar to what happens if you reformat an image in Nuke without a black outline, except you now have control over when it starts.

 pixelrepeat nuke